-So without further ado, let's explore the locations of some of BFI Japan 2020's finest films!
+But without further ado, let's explore the locations of just a couple of BFI Japan season's finest films!

 Late Spring (1949) - Kamakura, Kanagawa Prefecture